marktnorman/the-ecu-pro.com/plugins/woo-product-feed-pro/readme.txt

 * Strip HTML from the (short) description attributes

 == Upgrade Notice ==

+= 1.5.6 =
+Fixed an undefined variable issue for the facebook pixel id

+= 10.5.5 =
+Fixed a Google Remarketing Pixel issue on the cart page

+= 10.5.4 =
+Fixed a shipping cost issue where shipping classes that had no shipping costs set where empty Fixed a Google Remarketing pixel, added apostrophe on the AW-XXXXXX parameter

+= 10.5.3 =
+Solved a bug: when the XML variable was not an object is returned a fatal error.
+Issue is solved now.

+= 10.5.2 =
+Tested for compatibility with WooCommerce 5.6

 = 10.5.1 =
 Fixed an issue where the visibility attribute did not return anything